R10 slip-resistance is ideal for home design safety without compromising on style.

 You might be glad to know that Faus’ Swiss Origin and Swiss Grand make the grade.
 Aquastep waterproof laminates are also slip-resistant.
 This is because they offer a 100% water-resistant core which stops moisture absorption.

-Surfaces are multi-functional
+Slip-Resistant surfaces are multi-functional

 R10 surfaces are most suited to domestic uses as they are best used on areas that are not intended to be walked on when wet.
 Slip-resistance for dry flooring can be used in kitchens, living areas and hallways.